 Compared to the Pigonnet and the Villa Gallici, the Renaissance is also relatively close to the centre of the action.
 About a five-minute walk from the Cours Mirabeau, it sits at the end of a pedestrian plaza in Aix's Forum Culturel surrounded by a cluster of stunning architect-designed buildings devoted to the various arts.

 At first sight, though, the Renaissance is a bit corporate and nondescript.
 The façade doesn't purr, "five-star".
 It mutters, "sales reps' hotel".
 The professional photographer who produced the official images has tried hard to make it look interesting but here's how it looked through our more modest lens on a sunny May morning.

 Designed by the Marseille architects Claude Sabin Nadjari and Rémy Saada, the Renaissance is certainly not up to the level of its distinguished neighbours, Kengo Kuma's Conservatory of Music, Rudy Ricciotti's Pavillon Noir and Vittorio Gregotti's Grand Théâtre de Provence.
 At least, not from the outside.

 Step through the door, though, and you're in different world, with an exuberant explosion of colour and art.
 Pictured top left: L'Avant Scène lobby bar.

-Some 400 original works - paintings, sculptures, installations - have been commissioned from artists living in Provence and around the Mediterranean and are displayed all over its public areas and bedrooms.
+Dozens of original works - paintings, sculptures, installations - have been commissioned from artists living in Provence and around the Mediterranean and are displayed all over its public areas and bedrooms.
 There are even little original lithographs and prints dotted along the corridors around each individual bedroom door.

 A handful of these pieces will be retained on a permanent basis, while the others are all for sale (prices from 900 €uros - if you're staying here you can probably afford it).
 The hotel also promises a programme of regular cultural events featuring visits from artists.